arcus/education_modules/EHR_data/EHR_data.md

 - describe data structures typical of EHR data, especially a 'normalized' database
 - list three common sources of quality problems in EHR data
+- explain the difference between structured and unstructured data as it applies to EHR
 - identify statistical methods that are especially effective in analyzing EHR data

 @end